Bernie Sanders on Cybersecurity

 How much do cyber attacks cost?

-The graphic below answers a lot of questions about cost.
+This graphic answers a lot of questions about cost.

 What is Bernie doing to fight cyberattacks?